Who Is Kim Yo-Jong & Could She Be North Korea's First Woman Leader?

 What is Kim Yo-jong's human rights record?

-In 2017, the United States imposed sanctions on Kim Yo-jong for severe human rights violations and rigid censorship policies, putting her on a list among seven North Koreans and two entities of the North Korean regime to be blacklisted by the US Treasury Department.
-The list prohibits US citizens from conducting any form of interaction with those on the list.
-Specific offences were not mentioned in the report published by the US Department of the Treasury, but the acting director of the Office of Foreign Assets Control, John Smith, accused North Korea of concealing “its inhuman and oppressive behaviour.”
+In 2017, the United States imposed sanctions on Kim Yo-jong for severe human rights violations and rigid censorship policies, putting her on a list among seven North Koreans and two entities of the North Korean regime to be blacklisted by the U.S. Treasury Department.
+The list prohibits U.S. citizens from conducting any form of interaction with those on the list.
+Specific offenses were not mentioned in the report published by the U.S. Department of the Treasury, but the acting director of the Office of Foreign Assets Control, John Smith, accused North Korea of concealing “its inhuman and oppressive behaviour.”
 The report identifies North Korea’s Propaganda and Agitation Department, of which Kim Yo-jong is the deputy director, as the “primary agency responsible for both newspaper and broadcast censorship, among other things.”

 What is Kim Yo-jong’s place in the Kim family dynasty?